 Today is my birthday (and my twin sister’s birthday too!).
-This year, we’ve decided celebrate it with a ice cream sundae bar.
+This year, we’ve decided celebrate it with an ice cream sundae bar.

 It’s perfect for celebrating our birthday as moms with little kids.
 We get an indulgent treat, the kids get to have a ton of fun creating their own sundaes, and I don’t even have to make my own birthday cake (like I did last year).
 It’s a win-win-win in my opinion.

-And, thanks to Hudsonville Ice Cream’s dairy free ice cream and a few strategic topping choices, I was able to make this birthday celebration even sweeter by creating an ice cream sundae bar that that everyone can enjoy.
+And, thanks to this hot fudge sauce and a few strategic topping choices, I was able to make this birthday celebration even sweeter by creating an ice cream sundae bar that that everyone can enjoy.

 Here’s what you’ll need to make your own sundae bar:

-Start with your favorite Hudsonville Ice Cream dairy free flavors.
+Start with ice cream.
 For our sundae bar, I went with birthday cake, cherry fudge, and chocolate.
 You can even grab some of their regular ice cream for those who aren’t eating dairy free.

 Next, choose your toppings.
 I decided to keep all of mine dairy free so there wouldn’t be any confusion, but you can easily separate or label if there’s something you want to include that isn’t dairy free.
 As always, make sure you read the labels.